influxdata/docs-v2/content/v2.0/reference/glossary.md

 In InfluxDB, a point represents a single data record, similar to a row in a SQL database table.
 Each point:

-- Has four components: a measurement, a tag set, a field set, and a timestamp.
+- has a measurement, a tag set, a field key, a field value, and a timestamp;
-- Is represented by one row in [line protocol](/v2.0/reference/line-protocol/).
-- Is uniquely identified by its series and timestamp.
+- is uniquely identified by its series and timestamp.

 In a series, each point has a unique timestamp.
 If you write a point to a series with a timestamp that matches an existing point, the field set becomes a union of the old and new field set, where any ties go to the new field set.

 Related entries: [measurement](#measurement), [tag set](#tag-set), [field set](#field-set), [timestamp](#timestamp)